jsrjaganatha/renci-website/src/content/news/features/2017/05/23_a-sneak-peek-at-irods-user-group-meeting-technology-previews/index.md

     - open-source
     - training
 ---
-_New plugins to be highlighted_; register now at [irods.org](https://irods.org/)

 ![Photo: Terrell Russel speaks at last's year's meeting](https://renci.org/wp-content/uploads/2017/05/27943123275_b4da2bd365_o-1024x681.jpg)

-> Above: Terrell Russell speaks at last year's iRODS User Group Meeting.
+> _Above: Terrell Russell speaks at last year's iRODS User Group Meeting._

 The worldwide iRODS community will gather June 13 – 15 for the first User Group Meeting to be held at Utrecht University in The Netherlands.